GenAICloudDevOps/Gen-AI-Apps/Build-GenAI-App-using-AWSBedrockAPI/README.md

 ## Usage
 To use this application, run the script, navigate to the displayed URL in a web browser, enter a query in the text input, and click 'Submit'.
 The AI-generated response will be displayed below the 'Submit' button.

-Note :

-## The webpage would look like the below :
+## The webpage will appear as shown below.
+Please note: Your domain or IP address will differ from the example provided.

 ![Gen AI Conversations using AWS Bedrock API](GenAIConversationsusingAWSBedrockAPI.jpg)

-## Gave the prompt as **Write program to create an EC2 instance using lambda** and below is the response i received.
+## Gave the prompt as "Write program to create an EC2 instance using lambda" and below is the response i received.
 ![Create an EC2 instance using lambda](createec2instanceusinglambda.jpg)